JoonasMykkanen/JoonasMykkanen/README.md

 ### pwm fader [▶️](https://github.com/joonasmykkanen/pwm_fader)
 `Proof on concept about my mentality, Give me 2 weeks and i'll learn anything!`
 ```
-  This is rather small one in terms of lines of code
+  This is rather small project in terms of lines of code,
-  but it is the journey that lead me to these specific lines of code
-  that I am proud of.
+  but it is the journey that lead me here that I am proud of.
-  Also this was done before my studies started,
+  Also this was done before my studies started so,
-  I went into this with 0 coding experience and 0 electrical engineering knowledge.
+  I went into this with 0 experience in either of the fields.
 ```

 ### Minishell [▶️](https://github.com/joonasmykkanen/minishell)